jaivox/speech/jaivox/apps/spanish/README_spanish.txt

 These are referenced in a configuration file spanish.conf.

 (You do not need to generate the files since they are already generated.
-But if you want to reate the Spanish example, the first step is to create the program using
+But if you want to recreate the Spanish example, the first step is to create the program using
 	com.jaivox.tools.Jvgen spanish/spanish.conf
 This creates the spanish/es directory.)